Mayor Sharon Shepherd presented Senator Fitzpatrick with the Freedom of the City award on May 26, 2008.

 In pursuit of his vision to promote agriculture in the Okanagan, the Senator established CedarCreek Estate Winery and pioneered the planting of vinafera grapes to produce premium quality wines.
 CedarCreek was named Canada’s Winery of the Year twice in a five year period thus focusing national recognition on Kelowna and the Okanagan Valley as a centre for the production of world class wines.

-Senator Fitzpatrick unfailingly supports deserving non-profit organizations and community groups including his service as Honourary Patron of the Okanagan University College Foundation and as Honourary distinguished Patron of the Okanagan International Children’s Festival.
-He is an Honourary Member of the Kelowna Yacht Club and an Honourary Member of the British Columbia Dragoons Associate Officers Mess.
+Senator Fitzpatrick unfailingly supports deserving non-profit organizations and community groups including his service as Honorary Patron of the Okanagan University College Foundation and as Honorary distinguished Patron of the Okanagan International Children’s Festival.
+He is an Honorary Member of the Kelowna Yacht Club and an Honorary Member of the British Columbia Dragoons Associate Officers Mess.
 He is also a member of the Okanagan Vintner’s Estate Winery Association, the Kelowna Art Gallery, the Canadian Club of Kelowna, the Kelowna’s Rotary Centre for the Arts, the B.C.
 Children’s Hospital and the Okanagan Partnership.

 Senator Fitzpatrick has been a member of both a majority government and a minority government and he now sits in opposition.
 Regardless of status, he has always made it his priority to keep important local concerns on the government agenda.
 Upon his 1998 appointment to the Senate, he chose to designate himself as representative for the Okanagan-Similkameen so he could concentrate his efforts on issues affecting this region.
 During Senator Fitzpatrick’s term in office his hard work has produced vital federal government financial assistance to Kelowna and throughout the Okanagan-Similkameen for many essential local projects.